I drove BMW’s prototype self-driving 5 series, and then it drove me

 Patel noted that I was one of the most comfortable people who’d done the demo (and we were among the last), and in truth I did trust the car pretty completely, pretty quickly.
 I did take in the scenery, did some filming as mentioned, gave a lot of two-handed thumbs-ups and pretty much otherwise thrilled at giving up the wheel.
 The one thing I couldn’t do was use my smartphone to shoot a POV video — because being at the wheel while on a cellphone is illegal in Nevada.

-Both the trip out and the trip back went smoothly, both while I was in control on city streets, and while the car was driving on the open highway across a few miles.
-Then, once we returned, a Segway robot equipped with Intel tech greeted us, directed me to enter a pre-parking zone, and bade me exit the vehicle as the autonomous parking system ended the trip, reversing the 5 series neatly into its spot.
+Both the trip out and the trip back went smoothly, both while I was in control on city streets and while the car was driving on the open highway across a few miles.
+Then, once we returned, a Segway robot equipped with Intel tech greeted us, directed me to enter a pre-parking zone and bade me exit the vehicle as the autonomous parking system ended the trip, reversing the 5 series neatly into its spot.

 0